A Standard Linux Directory Structure

 Linux offers extensive search capabilities using wildcards and the following characters are frequently used.

-– matches those not in the set
+*– matches any character?– matches a single character[set]– matches a set of characters[!set]– matches those not in the set

 Metacharacters